Data protection declaration & data protection notice

 7. Right to information, correction, erasure, restriction and data portability

-You have the right of access in accordance with Art.
-15 of the GDPR, the right to rectification in accordance with Art.
-16 of the GDPR, the right to erasure in accordance with Art.
-17 of the GDPR, the right to restriction of processing in accordance with Art.
-18 of the GDPR as well as the right to data portability from Art.
-20 of the GDPR.
-The restrictions in accordance with Sections 34 and 35 of the GDPR apply to the right to information and erasure.
+You have the right to access your data under Article 15 of the GDPR, the right to rectification under Article 16 of the GDPR, the right to erasure under Article 17 of the GDPR, the right to restriction of processing under Article 18 of the GDPR, and the right to data portability under Article 20 of the GDPR.
+Please contact us to exercise these rights.

 8. Revocation of consents